roland-rad-lab/MoCaSeq/LRZ.md

 # The final thing we need to do is to ensure that we have mount points for important resources
 # (At some point this should be incorporated into the container images)
-mkdir -p mocaseq2/var/pipeline/ref mocaseq2/var/pipeline/repository
+mkdir -p mocaseq2/var/pipeline
-mkdir -p structural-variation-jabba/var/pipeline/ref structural-variation-jabba/var/pipeline/repository
+mkdir -p structural-variation-jabba/var/pipeline
-mkdir -p cnv-kit-0.9.9/var/pipeline/ref cnv-kit-0.9.9/var/pipeline/repository
+mkdir -p cnv-kit-0.9.9/var/pipeline

+# Now we need to pretend there is a HOME for cnvlib
+echo -e "HOME=/home/fake\n" >> $HOME/images-live/cnv-kit-0.9.9/ch/environment

 # There are example configuration files for LRZ in the test-datasets repo
 # you can save them locally or try and use them directly